Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Cool paintings can be more calming, soothing, and meditative.
-At the same time a cool color scheme can convey a sense of coolness and stillness.
-In some cases cool colors can be associated with a sad feeling.
+At the same time, a cool color scheme can convey a sense of coolness and stillness.
+In some cases, cool colors can be associated with a sad feeling.

-Color Temperatures and Associated Emotions
+3. Color Temperatures and Associated Emotions

-Warm Colors Advance and Cool Colors Recede.
+4. How Warm Colors Advance and Cool Colors Recede

+In painting, we are facing the tough challenge of trying to represent a 3D scene on a 2D surface.
 For a successful representation of depth in your painting, consider that warm colors advance and cool colors recede.
 This is a very important understanding when you are painting distance.

+As Kim Casebeer told me during her oil painting workshop, “Yellow falls out first.”
 This means that everything painted in yellow or very warm colors will tend to come forward in your painting.

 In general, as objects are more distant from us, the atmospheric perspective influences their color.
 Objects in the distance become: